-UCB is a global biopharmaceutical company operating in 36 markets, with a focus on neurology and immunology.
+UCB is a global biopharmaceutical company operating in 36 markets, with a focus on neurology and immunology, and other areas where our expertise aligns with unmet needs.
 We research, develop, manufacture, distribute, market and sell pharmaceutical products.
 UCB is continuously working to advance science and embrace innovation.
 We are leveraging scientific advances and skills in areas such as genetics, biomarkers and human biology.
 Our scientists collaborate with leading researchers from academia and industry to advance science and deliver the solutions patients need.
 Our open approach to innovation equips us to meet today's biggest healthcare challenges.

-In 2023, we touched the lives of over 3.2 million patients worldwide by offering impactful medicines to communities around the globe.
-Total revenue in 2023 was $\in$ 5.3 billion, to which Norway contributed with 228 million NOK ( $\notin$ 20,3 million).
+In 2024, we touched the lives of over 3.1 million patients worldwide by offering impactful medicines to communities around the globe.
+Total revenue in 2024 was €6.2 billion, to which Norway contributed with 249 million NOK (€21,1 million).
 We employ over 9,000 employees across 36 markets, of which 6 are employed in Norway.
 We also regularly utilise agency workers and consultants to supplement our workforce, some of whom work on-site at UCB premises and others who work remotely.